Skip to main content

 Please email the Software Risk Management team to edit the information on your review.

 Some tools note free use, but when you get to the agreement, terms, or web descriptions, it is disclosed that the tool is free for personal (vs. enterprise) use, for one install/one user only, or that it has other restrictions.
-Even if it is free, there are still risks that are posed.
-If in doubt, initiate a review.
+Even if it is free, there are still risks that are posed and the software must be reviewed using either SRM or the expedited procurement process (if criteria are met).

 There are several individuals and groups involved in the review process: